vanajmoorthy/vanajmoorthy/README.md

 ### Hi there, I'm Vanaj 👋
-I'm a software engineer with a focus on full-stack web development and a digital art enthusiast.
-Find me through the links below.
+I'm a software engineer with a focus on full-stack web development.
+I also make music and digital art in my spare time.

 [Website](https://www.vanaj.io) •
 [Behance](https://www.behance.net/vanajmoorthy) •